JonahFlateman/dsc-mod-1-project-v2-1-online-ds-sp-000/README.md

 ## Recommendations

-* Use ROI comapred with production budget as guide
+* Use ROI compared with production budget as guide
-* Explore more moderately-budged genres such as Comedy
+* Explore more moderately-budgeted genres such as Comedy
 * Value the user rating including outliers without putting extra weight on highest or lowest values